zer0-os/zDAO/docs/polygon/README.md

 - Users can get voting power on Polygon as much as they staked mapped voting tokens on Polygon.

-- If the proposal ends, the voting result will be transferred to Ethereum for execution.
+- If the proposal ends, the voting result will be transferred to Ethereum for finalization.

 ### Collaboration